ash-project/ash/documentation/introduction/getting_started.md

 ## Add relationships

-Now with our resources stored in a data layer we can move on to create a relationship between them.
-In this case we will specify that a `User` can have many `Tweet` this implies that a tweet belongs to a specific user.
+With our resources stored in a data layer we can move on to create relationships between them.
+In this case we will specify that a `User` can have many `Tweets` - this implies that a `Tweet` belongs to a specific `User`.

 ```elixir
 # in lib/my_app/resources/user.ex